 - Alleviate hip pain with this trick: Use a twin size 1.5-inch memory foam topper like this one on your side of the bed.
 We had a rather new, more firm mattress which is extremely comfortable when I’m not pregnant.
 But sleeping on my side night after night was killing my hips.
 Some leftover memory foam from our couch cushion re-upholstery project ended up doing double-duty.
 This pregnancy sleep solution helped me sleep much better in the third trimester.
 (It did not have the stinky smell that most memory foams have initially.)

 Next, there are a couple of items to keep within reach on your nightstand to get a better night’s sleep in the third trimester:

 - A humidifier will help ease congestion.
 If you don’t have a humidifier, you’ll definitely want to get one.
 A humidifier like this one will come in handy the first night your baby catches a cold and has a stuffy nose!
 But in the meantime, it will also help mama sleep better.
 As a bonus, most humidifiers are covered by Healthcare Reimbursement Accounts, so check to see if yours will be reimbursable.

 - No more mouth breathing with these Nose Strips.
-I do not know how these Breathe Right Strips work the way they do, but I promise you there is a noticeable difference between when you use them and when you don’t.
+I do not know how these Breathe Right Strips work, but I promise you there is a noticeable difference between when you use them and when you don’t.
 Toward the end of my pregnancy, I was incredibly stuffy.
 I would snore like crazy and my mouth was like cotton from sleeping with my mouth open.
 Then I discovered these strips and I refused to sleep without them from that night on.
 They even have strips that are lavender scented.

 Another article you’ll love: 20+ Baby Products Your Registry Needs